-Pilots who are looking to move up in the world of unmanned aerial vehicles might want to have a look at the S1000, and, implicitly, our DJI S1000 review.
+Pilots who are looking to move up in the world of unmanned aerial vehicles might want to have a look at the DJI S1000, and, implicitly, our DJI S1000 review.

 DJI S1000 Drone Main Specs

-|Not Included||11 kilos max. takeoff weight||Outdoor||16 mins.||2.4 GHz transmitter||3.5 stars||3.8 stars|
+|Not Included||11 kilos max. takeoff weight||Outdoor||15 mins.||2.4 GHz transmitter||3.5 stars||3.6 stars|

 Here are the main specs that we covered in our DJI S1000 review.

 The S1000 octocopters are technological marvels in many ways.
 They have a massive carrying capacity with a strong and sturdy frame, not to mention the fact that they look like some sort of futuristic cyborg insect.

 Flying the DJI S1000 Drone

 While it might be theoretically possible to fly the S1000 indoors, this is mostly an outdoor drone that needs a lot of space to fly.
-We know, we tested it while researching it for this DJI S1000 review.
+We know, we tested for this DJI S1000 review.

 An improved power distribution system keeps all the cables tucked in during flights.
 You shouldn’t have any come loose even if the inertial dampers get overloaded.

 DJI S1000 Drone Remote Control & Accessories

-The S1000’s remote control is very heavy, and it features two twin joysticks that feel like those on classic remote control monster trucks more than those on a drone.
+The DJI S1000’s remote control is very heavy, and it features two twin joysticks that feel more like those on classic remote control monster trucks than those on a drone.

 The standard DJI S1000 kit comes complete with the following:

-- DJI S1000 octocopter
+- DJI S1000 octocopter;

-- Carbon fiber gears
+- Carbon fiber gears;

-- Remote control unit
+- Remote control unit;

-- Charge cable
+- Charge cable;

-- Battery pack
+- Battery pack;

-- Eight propellers
+- Eight propellers;

-- Propeller tool
+- Propeller tool;

-Each component is well-built and the carbon fiber accessories make the drone pretty resilient in case something were to happen.
+Each component is well-built, and the carbon fiber accessories make the drone pretty resilient in case something were to happen.
 This shouldn’t be an issue with most users.

 DJI S1000 Drone – Our Verdict